cynic-net/cloud-sync-manager/README.md

 A _path_ refers to an section from the configuration file.
 Paths are normalised so that e.g. `~/dir` from the configuration file can be referenced with `/home/$USER/dir` or, if the CWD is $HOME, simply `dir/`.
+All paths in the configuration file must be absolute.
+(Starting a path with `~/` makes it absolute.)

-A _group_ refers to all sections/paths from the configuration file that have that string in in the `groups` list in the configuration file; the operation will be done in turn on each member of the group.
+A _group_ refers to all sections/paths from the configuration file that have that string in in the `groups` list in the configuration file; the operation will be done in turn on each member of the group, just as it would be if the paths were listed explicitly on the command line.
 Group matching is done before path matching, so in the example in the paragraph above, a group `dir` will refer to the groups, not to the local `dir/` that matches just the `~/dir` path.

+For commands that take one or more paths and/or groups, generally providing zero is fine; the command will successfully do nothing.

 ### Global Options